phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 Here are two examples from the Preferences Menu that use the options for a sun/Checkbox:

-**Checkbox Description Design Tips:** You can potentially avoid the need for help text by creating an action-oriented name that starts with a verb, and context responses that succinctly confirm the success of the action (see second example).
+**Checkbox Description Design Tips:** You can potentially avoid the need for help text by creating an action-oriented name that starts with a verb and context responses that succinctly confirm the success of the action (see second example).

 ```js
 const myCheckbox = new Checkbox( someBooleanProperty, someContentNode, {